Tee1er/boing/README.md

 Installation of Boing should be relatively straightforward - the wrapper takes care of much, if anything technical and leaves you with a nice, pretty, Discord bot at the end.
 However, if anything goes wrong, please feel free to open a issue with the problem you're encountering.

+Before we begin the actual setup, **please make sure you have both of the following installed:**
+- Node.js v16.6+
+- Java JRE & JDK 8+ (for more information, please see the Mindustry wiki's section on Dedicated Servers)

 First, we'll begin by setting up the Discord bot.

 #### Bot Setup